-As shown in Table 2.2, Portage County resident's education varies as 92.4% of residents have a high school diploma compared to Ohio at 90.4% and the U.S. at 88%.
-The amount of residents who have a bachelor's degrees or higher, 29%, is slightly ahead of the State's rate of 28.3% and behind the U.S. at 32.1%.
+As shown in Table 2.2, Portage County resident's education varies as 92% of residents have a high school diploma compared to Ohio at 91% and the U.S. at 89%.
+The amount of residents who have a bachelor's degrees, 28.7%, is slightly behind the State's rate of 29.3% and U.S. at 33.1%.
+Portage few" (APA, 2019).
+Ultimately, this will encourage a community will full and equal participation among all groups of the community.
+To measure diversity, the US Census Bureau has separate questions for race and ethnicity (Hispanic/Latino or non-Hispanic/Latino).

-Portage County is fortunate to have Kent State University, Northeast Ohio Medical University (NEOMED) and Hiram College; as well as the many other universities and colleges in Ohio so there is no shortage of academic opportunities.
+County is fortunate to have Kent State University, Northeast Ohio Medical University (NEOMED) and Hiram College; as well as the many other universities and colleges in Ohio so there is no shortage of academic opportunities.
 Local businesses have stressed that they have a need for skilled laborers.
 Other workforce related opportunities may still need to be identified and addressed.